How does replication occur in prokaryotes?

 During the process of replication 1000 nucleotides are added per second.

 The leading strand DNA synthesis is very straightforward.
-It starts at primosome and continuously adds nucleotides until the termination sequences.
+It starts at the primosome and continuously adds nucleotides until the termination sequences.

 Lagging strand DNA synthesis: